wanx-troopers/wanx-troopers.github.io/LoRA-alchemy.md

 Note: "dyno" model does patching which cannot be done by a lora.

+## Reward Loras

+Re HPS and MPS "reward" loras: "if it's not human-domain these loras are not going to well well do to rewards heavily biased towards people aesthetics.
+So say, doing a demon, it'll be more human than demon".

 ## Special Use

 Car/Clorth/Product consistency: [drnighthan on HuggingFace](https://huggingface.co/drnighthan)